vrutkovs/docker-gitlab/README.md

 * username: root
 * password: 5iveL!fe

 You should now have the GitLab application up and ready for testing.
-If you want to use this image in production the please read on.
+If you want to use this image in production the please read on. *For now, check out readme-orig-overmatter.md, which includes info pending fedorification from the project I forked this from.*